llakala/nixos/README.md

 - Features manages extra features on top of core that every host would want, like virtualization.

 - OS manages operating-system specific features.
 Currently the configuration uses GNOME, so these mange dconf settings and gnome-extensions.
+However, moving to KDE Plasma is on the [roadmap](roadmap.md)

 - Software manages configurations for specific apps, like VSCode, Firefox, etc.

 ## Variables